Request a Free Consultation

 Recreational Vehicle Insurance

-If you own a recreational vehicle you may have significant property or liability exposures which you incur through the use of that equipment.
+If you own a recreational vehicle, you may have significant property or liability exposures, which you incur through the use of that equipment.
 The term recreational vehicles can certainly cover a wide range of motorized vehicles.
-Many homeowners don’t realize that exclusions on their homeowners policy may be applicable to the use or operation of mobile equipment, especially when that use occurs off premises.
-Some of the types of recreational vehicles which you may need coverage for may include:
+Many homeowners don’t realize that exclusions on their homeowner’s policy may be applicable to the use or operation of mobile equipment, especially when that use occurs off-premises.
+Some of the types of recreational vehicles that you may need coverage for may include:

 - Watercraft- Boats/Jet Ski

 Depending on what kind of policy you have in place for your personal liability, you may be able to receive limited coverage for some of these types of vehicles.
 For example, some farmowner’s companies will provide coverage via a farm policy for off-premises or recreational use of a 4-wheeler or snowmobile.
 The same companies may allow you to schedule the items for property insurance on your farm policy.
 You also may be able to receive some limited coverage for a boat on a farm policy, depending on its horsepower and overall length.

 However, insureds who have a homeowner’s policy experience more stringent stipulations on the use of any motorized vehicles, aside from vehicles used to service the premises (such as a riding lawnmower).
 For these folks, a recreational vehicle policy is a way to close liability coverage gaps and, in some scenarios, keep the over-the-road operation of such vehicles legal.
 If you need a recreational vehicle policy and you have a personal umbrella with another company, it is important to ask your agent about scheduling your recreational vehicle liability as an underlying policy on your personal umbrella.